2024 Continental Classic: Overview

 Established in 2023, the Continental Classic (C2) is an annual professional wrestling tournament hosted by All Elite Wrestling (AEW) that starts after the promotion's Full Gear pay-per-view (PPV) event in mid-November and ends at the Worlds End PPV at the end of December.
 The tournament takes place in a round-robin format, with two blocks of six wrestlers – titled the Blue and Gold Leagues – wrestling each other across AEW's television shows, Dynamite, Rampage, and Collision.

 Matches are held under "Continental Rules": each match has 20-minute time limit, no other wrestlers are allowed at ringside, and outside interference is strictly prohibited under threat of penalty.
 Similar to most soccer leagues, match winners obtain three points for a win, and drawn matches give one point to each participant.
 After the round-robin phase, the top two wrestlers in each league qualify for a league final match, with ties broken based on head-to-head record.
 The winner of each league final match then face each other for the AEW Continental Championship at Worlds End.
-For 2024, the format for the league finals was changed so that block winners would face the runner-up from the opposite block.
+For 2024, the format for the league finals was changed so that block winners would face the runner-up from the opposite block in the opening matches of Worlds End.

 As the incumbent Continental Champion, Kazuchika Okada was awarded automatic entry into the tournament.
 Daniel Garcia announced his entry at the press conference after Full Gear, and the other 10 participants were announced in a "Selection Sunday" presentation prior to the beginning of the tournament: Okada, Garcia, Shelton Benjamin, Mark Briscoe, Kyle Fletcher, and The Beast Mortos in the Blue League, and Darby Allin, Claudio Castagnoli, Brody King, Will Ospreay, Ricochet, and Juice Robinson in the Gold League.
 After Robinson sustained a suspected broken foot in his first tournament match against Ospreay, he was withdrawn from the tournament and replaced with Komander.